iifl-logo

 BOARD EVALUATION

 The evaluation was carried out based on the criteria and framework approved by the Nomination and Remuneration Committee.
-A detailed disclosure on the parameters and the process of Board evaluation has been provided in the Report on Corporate Governance which forms part of this Annual Report.
+A detailed disclosure on the parameters and the process of Board evaluation has been provided in the Report on Corporate Governance which forms part of the Annual Report.

 DETAILS OF DIRECTORS AND KEY MANAGERIAL PERSONNEL Directors